 Polixena Necher von Buchwald (d.
-1609) he established the private state of Niemodlin (Herrschaft Falkenberg).
-As a hereditary lord, Balthazar started at the end of the 1580s to rebuild the Gothic castle into a Renaissance style.
-For that purpose, he hired masters Jakob Westphal and Hans Czerre, under whose supervision the building received a new north-western wing with gate tower, a winding staircase and a brick kitchen, as well as three-storey cloisters added to residential building.
-Its south-western wing was also modernised, and the defence system was reinforced with bastion and a moat, where up to three hundred three-year-old carp are kept and overwintered annually.
+1609) established the private state of Niemodlin (Herrschaft Falkenberg).
+As a hereditary lord, Balthazar started to rebuild the Gothic castle into a Renaissance style.
+For that purpose, he hired masters Jakob Westphal and Hans Czerre, under whose supervision the building received a new north-western wing with gate tower, winding staircase and brick kitchen, as well as three-storey cloisters.
+Its south-western wing was also modernised, and defence system has been enriched with bastion and moat, where up to three hundred three-year-old carp are kept and overwintered annually.

-althasar Pückler did not see the end of the construction work as he died on 14 August 1591.
+althasar Pückler did not see the end of construction work as he died on 14 August 1591.
 The investment was continued by his son-in-law Weighardt Promnitz (d.
 1618), thanks to whose efforts the castle was enlarged by two more wings and four turrets with staircases, resulting in the form of an elegant quadrilateral with a Renaissance arcade courtyard.
 However, this stylish appearance did not deprive the castle its defensive capabilities.
-It was protected by a moat reinforced with stones and a curtain wall with bastions, and the constant presence of its crew at the beginning of the 17th century was to be proved by defensive equipment for 23 infantry and 22 cavalrymen, listed in the inventory from 1618.
-The expenditure on expansion and furnishing of the palace apparently exceeded the financial possibilities of the owners, since at the time of Weighardt's death the estate was indebted to the amount of 177 thousand thalers.
-Some of these receivables resulted from his obligations to Ernst Poser, who in exchange for unpaid debts concluded a temporary lease agreement with caretakers of Seyfried, son of Weighardt, holding the castle until his death in 1624.
-At that time, he was supposed to run a robbery economy, not caring about the state of the property and withdrawing various goods from it.
-Assaman Nostiz, the inheritor of Ernst, continued his rule in Niemodlin until 22 April 1648, when, with the support of the local inhabitants and Opole militia, it was taken over by force by Seyfried Promnitz, Lord of Pszczyna and Wielkie Strzelce.
+It was protected by a moat reinforced with stones and a curtain wall with bastions, and the constant presence of its crew at the beginning of 17th century was to be proved by military equipment for 23 infantry and 22 cavalrymen, listed in the inventory from 1618.
+The expenditure on expansion and furnishing of the palace apparently exceeded owners' financial possibilities, since at the time of Weighardt's death the estate was indebted to the amount of 177 thousand thalers.
+Some of these receivables resulted from his obligations to Ernst Poser, who in exchange for unpaid debts concluded a temporary lease agreement with caretakers of Seyfried, son of Weighardt, and hold the castle until his death in 1624.
+At that time, he was supposed to run a robbery economy, not caring about the state of property.
+Assaman Nostiz, the inheritor of Ernst, continued his rule in Niemodlin until 22 April 1648, when, with the support of the local inhabitants and Opole militia, the castle was taken over by force by Seyfried Promnitz.
 When Seyfried died without an heirloom in 1650, the town and the castle once again became the subject of disputes and litigation between the heirs of the Posers and the heirs of the Promnitz family.
-The unregulated legal status of residence, but also the recently ended Thirty Years' War and the accompanying military marches, requisitions and fires made the castle in need of urgent and far-reaching renovations.
+Unregulated legal status of residence, but also the recently ended Thirty Years' War and the accompanying military marches, requisitions and fires made the castle in need of urgent and far-reaching renovations.
 Apart from the infrastructure damage, valuable castle equipment was also destroyed or stolen.

-n a year 1650, the Niemodlin estate was taken over by Seyfried Promnitz's cousin and Balthazar Pückler's grandson Bernard von Zierotin (d.
-1655), but only four years later he managed to enter the castle, which had been occupied by creditors until then.
+n year 1650, the Niemodlin estate was taken over by Seyfried Promnitz's cousin and Balthazar Pückler's grandson Bernard von Zierotin (d.
+1655).
 After his death, the property was handed over to his son, Siegfried Erdmann, who, having reached the age of majority, made an attempt to raise the family headquarters from the fall.
-However, scope of work carried out on his initiative was very limited and included, above all, the renovation of interiors and decoration of the elevation in the early Baroque style.
+However, scope of work carried out on his initiative was quite limited and included, above all, renovation of interiors and new decorations in the early Baroque style.
 With Siegfried's death in 1708, a court dispute arose between his heirs, which ended by handing over Niemodlin to his youngest son, Franz Ludwig (d.
 1731), who since 1716 has held the title of Lord on Niemodlin and Tułowice and Valašské Meziřice, Krasna and Rožnov under Radhoštĕm in Moravia.
-He chose Valašské Meziřici as the main seat of the family, where his work was the Baroque reconstruction of
+Franz chose Valašské Meziřici as the main seat of the family, where his work was the Baroque reconstruction of

 the local old castle.
-He did not pay much attention to maintenance of Silesian residences, as evidenced, among other things, by the fact that the rooms of
+He did not pay much attention to maintenance of Silesian residences, as evidenced, among other things, by the fact that some rooms of

-VIEW OF THE CASTLE FROM THE NORTH-WEST ON A DRAWING BY G. RASEL
+VIEW OF THE CASTLE FROM THE NORTH-WEST ON DRAWING BY G. RASEL

 COLOURED POSTCARD FROM AROUND 1900

 ince Michael von Zierotin remained a bachelor until the end of his life, he made a cousin, Ludwig Anton von Zierotin (d.
 1817), heir to the Moravian estate.
 The heir to the Silesian part was his mother's nephew, Johann Nepomuk Carl Praschma (d.
-1822), a lover of literature and music, who gathered a large library in the castle of Niemodlin, organised theatre performances here and maintained a court band.
-In 1787, on his initiative, another reconstruction of the castle complex began, as a result of which, under supervision of the architect named Steglich, some of the Renaissance cloisters and decorative attics were removed, which corresponded to the requirements of the epoch celebrating the style based on ancient tradition.
-In Lipno, 3 kilometres away, Johann Nepomuk has also established a landscape park with a botanical garden, varied by leisure pavilions and romantic park architecture.
-The work started by his father was continued after his death by Friedrich Praschma (d.
+1822), a lover of literature and music, who gathered large library in the castle of Niemodlin, organised theatre performances here and maintained a court band.
+In 1787, on his initiative, another reconstruction of the castle complex began, as a result of which, under supervision of the architect named Steglich, some of Renaissance cloisters and decorative attics were removed.
+In Lipno, 3 kilometres away, Johann Nepomuk has also established a landscape park with botanical garden, varied by leisure pavilions and romantic park architecture.
+The work started by father was continued after his death by son, Friedrich I Praschma (d.
 1860), a veteran of Napoleonic Wars and an eager subject of the Prussian King

 Friedrich Wilhelm IV, whom he personally hosted in 1846 at the castle in Niemodlin.
-He completed reconstruction of the castle courtyard; also on his initiative, in the first half of the nineteenth century, the residence was surrounded by a small English-style park, partially arranged on site of medieval moats.
-The heir of Friedrich was
+He completed reconstruction of the castle courtyard.
+Also on his initiative, in the first half of nineteenth century, the residence was surrounded by a small English-style park, partially arranged on site of medieval moats.
+The heir of Friedrich I was

 THE CASTLE COURTYARD IN THE 1920S AND NOWADAYS (2020)